 Panasonic LX100 vs Sony A6000

-The Panasonic Lumix DMC-LX100 and the Sony Alpha A6000 are two enthusiast cameras that were announced, respectively, in September 2014 and February 2014.
+The Panasonic Lumix DMC-LX100 and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in September 2014 and February 2014.
 The LX100 is a fixed lens compact, while the A6000 is a mirrorless interchangeable lens camera.
 The cameras are based on a Four Thirds (LX100) and an APS-C (A6000) sensor.
 The Panasonic has a resolution of 12.7 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.